robert17/iotf-rtd/docs/messaging/HTTPSIntro.rst

 Quality of Service
 ------------------------

-The MQTT protocol provides three qualities of service (QoS) detailed in the `MQTT for the Internet of Things Foundation <../messaging/mqtt.html>`__ documentation.
-Events and commands can be sent using any quality of service level, however, caution should be taken in selecting the correct QoS level for your needs.
-It is not a case that QoS2 is inherently better than QoS0.

-The Quickstart service only uses QoS0.
-When using QoS0 to deliver event messages, the device or application must implement retry logic to guarantee delivery.
+The HTTP(S) protocol has a quality of service analogous to, but not the same as, MQTT QoS0.
+When using QoS0, or the HTTP(S) equivalent, to deliver event messages, the device or application must implement retry logic to guarantee delivery.

-HTTP(S) has a quality of service analogous to, but not the same as, MQTT QoS0.
+For more information on the MQTT protocol and Quality of Service levels, please see `MQTT for the Internet of Things Foundation <../messaging/mqtt.html>`__ documentation.